 My very first publishing success was a weekly column that I did for a local newspaper in a suburb of Dallas.
 It was a humorous look at family life and at the time I had plenty of family to draw material from; five kids, two dogs, a couple of hamsters, and a husband thrown into the mix somewhere.
+A collection of those columns became the book, A Dead Tomato Plant & a Paycheck.

 When the original column started, the one thing I didn’t expect was notoriety.
 I wasn’t used to being recognized in the grocery store, unless it was by the cashier who remembered me coming through her line with two grocery carts full of baby food; and usually the only adult I talked to in the park was myself.